erslly/ytmusic-widgets/README.md

 > [!NOTE]
-> Make sure you are in the [Lanyard Discord](https://discord.gg/lanyard) or have authorized the Lanyard app for this to work.
+> Make sure you are in the [Discord](https://discord.gg/kBwAjuwuds) for this to work.

 ## Credits